Home > Admissions > Guidance Counselors > FAQ

 Other Important Factors

-Additional notable aspects in the admission process include community service and environmental experience as well as involvement and leadership within the student's school and community.
+Additional notable aspects in the admission process include community service and leadership experience as well as involvement within the student's school and community.
 Special merit scholarships

 are also offered to qualifying students who submit a detailed resume of their experiences.